billsix/programmingFromTheGroundUp/docs/source/files.rst

 still would work properly.

 The first part of the loop is to read the data.
-This uses the ``readread`` system call.
+This uses the ``read`` system call.
 This call just takes a file descriptor to read from, a buffer to write into, and the size of the buffer (i.e. - the maximum number of bytes that could be written).
 The system call returns the number of bytes actually read, or end-of-file (the number 0).